robincornett/send-images-rss/readme.txt

 == Changelog ==

 = 2.6.0 =
+* added a filter to optionally attempt to process external images.
 * added a filter to optionally not replace small images in post content.
 * added filters for granular control over image/caption styling.
 * bugfix: if images are external, they no longer completely stop the presses.